JoaoLucasMelo/JoaoLucasMelo/README.md

 I am Joao Lucas Melo (John Melo) from Brazil and now a Boise Idaho resident.

-✅ - Graduated form Boise CodeWorks on early 2022 and I am very excited to start my career as a Software Developer that is something that combine things that I love doing on my extra time such as exercising creative and artistic projects and working with computers, software or even hardware related.
+✅ - Graduated form Boise CodeWorks in early 2022 and I am very excited to start my career as a Software Developer that is something that combines things that I love doing on my extra time such as exercising creative and artistic projects and working with computers, software or even hardware related.

 About Me: